Quia Sum, Cogito: Chapter 7

 “Yeah.
-As far as I could tell mine is mild, but the consistent annoyance is… pretty rough.
+As far as I can tell, mine is mild, but the consistent annoyance is… pretty though.
 I can’t imagine dealing with a worse version.”
 His voice is less gruff than I had expected from his rugged appearance.

 The memories I have of Shane are mostly filled with a bullheaded determination to remain stoic in spite of the obvious pain: rarely accepting relief and rejecting the treatments that could have made his life more comfortable.
 I’ve often wondered if he did it so he could have an excuse to act aggressive and hostile when the mood overtook him.
 Tess was always ready with that defense for any misery he created.
 “Have you tried to get it fixed?
 From what I heard the operation is becoming less invasive.”

 “Yeah!
 That’s actually where I’m headed!
 There is someone who seems to be trustworthy in SC12.
-I know a few people that visited them.”
+I’m in contact with a few people that visited them.”
 The use of “them” wasn’t lost.
 While it wasn’t emphasized, it does reflect on what type of culture this person is willing to accept.
 SC12 is the next stop on the southwest rail line.
 “I’ve dealt with it my whole life, but it’s finally getting to a point where ignoring the pain is taking too much effort.”